smcgdub/Math-This-Property/README.md

 #### **1.3 Business goals**

-* No business or monetary goals, just a user friendly tool that lets users workout and breakdown their bills in a few clicks.
+* No business or monetary goals, this is just a free user friendly tool that lets users workout the returns a property will produce for them.

 #### **1.4 User Stories**